lahwran/crow2/events.md

     - could wrap the callable in a function which will unregister itself after being called
     - could add it to a special list of only-one-call hooks

+how should registrations be represented?
+    - namedtuple?
+    - class?
+    - dict?
+    - do we want to separate instructions for the hook - such as tag/tags/priority/order/before/after/etc - from inst...
+        - wait, no, because of the hook subclassing scheme, EVERYTHING is instructions for the hook. the only way to make a special hook *is to subclass*. this is brilliant.
+    - okay so do we want to have any special representation for method registrations?
+        - probably not, just store how they were registered and do the real handling of registration options when they're loaded at class instantiation
+    - namedtuple for method registration, AttrDict for normal registration?

+what arguments should be available to indicate order?
+    - before - string or other iterable which produces strings
+        - lone string gets special treatment?
+    - after
+        - same behavior as `before`
+    - tag - allows setting a single tag
+    - tags - allows setting multiple tags
+        - these could be merged the same way as before and after

+tag resolving - we don't need to resolve to anything that isn't registered

+should dependency reference resolution provide a way to